 Speech-language pathology is a field of clinical practice that is performed by certified speech-language pathologists.
-These clinicians are qualified experts and work to prevent, evaluate, diagnose, and treat a range of issues, from speech, language, social communication, cognitive communication, voice, feeding and swallowing, and more.
+These clinicians are qualified experts and work to prevent, evaluate, diagnose, and treat a range of issues, including speech, language, social communication, cognitive communication, voice, feeding and swallowing, and more.

 What are the qualifications of a speech-language pathologist?